-DESIGN STANDARDS SUPPORTING DOCUMENTS UTILITIES & ENGINEERING REQUIREMENTS
+DESIGN STANDARDS SUPPORTING DOCUMENTS UTILITIES, ENERGY & ENGINEERING REQUIREMENTS

-The focus of this document is to summarize the requirements of Utilities & Engineering (U&E), a department of GW Facilities and Campus Development, and is primarily intended for use by Construction Project Teams at The George Washington University.
+The focus of this document is to summarize the requirements of Utilities, Energy & Engineering (UE&E), a department of GW Facilities and Campus Development, and is primarily intended for use by Construction Project Teams at The George Washington University.

-U&E responsibilities include utilities management and environmental compliance for GW's facilities.
+UE&E responsibilities include utilities management and environmental compliance for GW's facilities.
 The utilities management responsibilities include ensuring that GW's 600 utility meters (i.e., electric, gas, and water) are read regularly, utility bills are paid on time, and agreed-upon rates are paid for GW's utilities.
-U&E has also implemented energy and water conservation projects in existing buildings to reduce campus energy and water consumption.
-U&E's environmental compliance responsibilities include ensuring that GW maintains compliance with State and Federal environmental regulations, which primarily include the Clean Air Act (CAA), Clean Water Act (CWA), Safe Drinking Water Act (SDWA), and Resource Conservation and Recovery Act (RCRA).
-U&E oversees compliance activities that are regulated by these environmental acts, as described in additional detail below.
+UE&E has also implemented energy and water conservation projects in existing buildings to reduce campus energy and water consumption.
+UE&E's environmental compliance responsibilities include ensuring that GW maintains compliance with State and Federal environmental regulations, which primarily include the Clean Air Act (CAA), Clean Water Act (CWA), Safe Drinking Water Act (SDWA), and Resource Conservation and Recovery Act (RCRA).
+UE&E oversees compliance activities that are regulated by these environmental acts, as described in additional detail below.

 Assistance from the Construction Project Managers and Project Teams is requested to support the above utilities management and environmental compliance activities.
-U&E's current contact is Janine Helwig (202-994-5141, jyieh@gwu.edu), located at the Support Building at 2025 F Street NW on the Foggy Bottom Campus.
-Questions or comments for U&E may be directed to Ms. Helwig.
+Questions or comments for UE&E may be directed to the Director of UE&E.